-Emerging infectious diseases are still serious impending threats to global health, demonstrated by outbreaks of SARS, Ebola, and H5N1 influenza among others over the last twenty years.
-I use an array of models to ask empirical questions about emerging diseases and how pathogens jump from one host to another.
+Emerging infectious diseases are still serious impending threats to global health, demonstrated by outbreaks of SARS coronavirus, Zaire ebolavirus, and Zika virus, among others over the last twenty years.
+I use a variety of statistical methods including machine learning and Markov models to investigate the processes surrounding disease emergence and how pathogens jump from one host to another.
 These models bring together pathogens, hosts and the wider ecological context – supporting the idea that these are fundamentally connected as ‘One Health’.
-Ultimately, my research aims to highlight where the risks of future emerging pathogens lie and contribute to a preventive public health strategy.
+Ultimately, my research aims to understand where the risks of future emerging pathogens lie and contribute to a preventive public health strategy.

 Dynamics of emergence of human RNA viruses